2025 Solar Incentives Guide for Morgan City, LA - Tax Credits & Rebates

 How can I find out if I qualify for solar incentives?

-Your best bet is to talk to a representative from the company that installed your system – or call a local Morgan City solar installer — to learn about which incentives you may qualify for.
-If your system was installed after January 1, 2022, you likely qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
-Systems installed between 2006 and 2021 may qualify for a tax credit of 26-30%.
+An excellent idea would be to talk to someone from the company that installed your solar system – or call a local Morgan City solar installer — to learn about which incentives you may qualify for.
+If your solar panels were installed after January 1, 2022, you likely qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
+Solar systems installed between 2006 and 2021 may qualify for a tax credit of 26-30%.

 What are some environmental benefits of installing solar panels on my house?

-You can reduce your carbon footprint by 500 pounds of CO2 annually when you switch to solar panels.
-This adds up to approximately 10,000 pounds in 20 years.
-Solar is also a renewable energy source, meaning that switching your home over lessens the drain on our planet's resources.
+You can reduce your carbon footprint by 500 pounds of CO2 a year when you switch to solar panels.
+This adds up to approximately 10,000 pounds over 20 years.
+In addition, solar power is a renewable energy source, meaning that making the switch lessens the drain on our planet's resources.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.